 I am writing to inform you that you may have been exposed to COVID-19 during __________ class.
 Please carefully review and adhere to the following protocol for possible COVID exposure:

-- If you feel well and pass the screening test, you should attend class and continue to wear a mask and wash your hands.
+- If you feel well and the results of your Health Assessment indicate it is safe for you to be around others, you should attend class and continue to wear a mask and practice good hygiene.

 - If you feel unwell, please stay home!

 - You should take a COVID test in 3-5 days from the date of possible exposure.
-Tests are free and available to you on campus.
-Details about where and how to test can be found here: https://protect.ku.edu/covid-19-testing-information
+Tests are free and available to you on campus at Watkins Health Center.